MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 In all cases, when a document copy is found to be absent (or corrupted), the auditing process attempts to replace the missing copy with a fresh copy obtained from another server.
 If there is an intact copy on another server, then the missing document is repaired and the process continues.
 If there is no other intact copy, then the document is considered permanently lost.

+Auditing is essential to maintaining the health of a collection.
+This is the method by which errors are detected and corrected.
+Without auditing, errors tend to build up in a collection and eventually cause some permanent document losses, regardless of how many copies of the documents we keep.
+We can think of the auditing process as health care for electronic documents: minor problems will be found and fixed before they cause permanent damage.
+Of course, it will always be possible for unlikely juxtapositions of errors to cause a document to be lost, but regular auditing of a modest number of copies can minimize permanent losses.

 Common auditing strategies:

 - **Total auditing**: test all copies of all documents in the collection.
 This *auditing cycle* is usually repeated at regular intervals, such as annually, quarterly, monthly, etc.